 Germicidal UV Light System is just a complicated way to say germ exterminator.
 These systems help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
 According to research, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their HVAC systems.
 Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
+Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in in just a few days.
 Furthermore, too much humidity can encourage the growth of dust mites and microbes, making your allergy symptoms even worse.

 Help better the quality of your indoor air with Fras-Air/General Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.